Rus

 Monitoring and Evaluation

-First Monitoring Mission: The first monitoring mission of the EU-UNODC Prison Reform Project was conducted by independent evaluator in accordance with rules on monitoring of projects funded by the EU.
+First EU Monitoring Mission: The first monitoring mission of the EU-UNODC Prison Reform Project was conducted by independent evaluator in accordance with rules on monitoring of projects funded by the EU.
 The monitoring report granted the following grades to components of the program implementation: Project received the following grades:

 Relevance and quality of design B;